alejomontoya/todo-list-php/README.md

 # Todo list php
-this is a basic example a todo list project make with php
+This is a basic example a todo list project make with php

 ### Tech
 Dillinger uses a number of open source projects to work properly:

 * Twig - is a modern template engine for PHP